-- Also regulates the contents of contractual arrangements concluded between Financial Entities and ICT third-party service providers and the establishment and conduct of the Oversight Framework for critical ICT third-party service providers. - Applies to Financial Entities, as well as Third Party Service Providers.
+- Also regulates the contents of contractual arrangements concluded between Financial Entities and ICT third-party service providers and the establishment and conduct of the Oversight Framework for critical ICT third-party service providers. - Applies to Financial Entities (e.g. banks, investment firms and credit institutions), as well as Third Party Service Providers (such as cryptoasset service providers and crowdfunding platforms).